grantbarrett/OCR-all-lang-directories/README.md

 ## Documentation

-For more information on `ocrmypdf`, please refer to the [ocrmypdf documentation](https://ocrmypdf.readthedocs.io/en/latest/).
+For more information on OCRmyPDF, please refer to the [OCRmyPDF documentation](https://ocrmypdf.readthedocs.io/en/latest/).

 ### Language Packs